jrbdino/Breaking-Human-Benchmark/README.md

 ### Chimp Test
 With a library of enough boxed numbers, we search and order the numbered boxes.
 Then after collecting the level amount, we rapidly click through.

+### Sequence Memory
+Using precise timing we record the sequence of dots that turn white.
+Then replicate the pattern using clicks.
+We see no end to this program.